mimikefas/Supply-Chain-Report/README.md

 This dashboard offers a complete view of the supply chain across four key areas: products, revenue, customer orders, and suppliers.
 It was designed to identify operational gaps, revenue patterns, and areas for improvement in delivery and supply reliability.

 ## Product Insights
-This session focuses on key metrics related to product availability, supply and performance.
+This section focuses on key metrics related to product availability, supply and performance.
 It gives a quick snapshot of how the product line-up is doing within the supply chain system.
 - 200 products tracked with 387,000 units produced.
 - Highest revenue from Groceries, followed by Health & Beauty.
 - Top product by revenue: *You Are Providing Yourself Basic* (₦6.37B).